LiuElvin/STAT_302_Final_Project/README.md

 # Ad hoc Network (STAT 302 Final Project)

-# What is an Ad Hoc Wireless Network?
+# What is an Ad hoc Network?

-- Nowadays, we rely heavily on our cell phones to receive messages and communicate with others around the world.
+- Nowadays, we rely heavily on our cell phones to receive messages and communicate with others around the world

-- Traditionally, our cell phones need to communicate with a nearby base station in order to send and received calls.
+- Traditionally, these cell phones needed to communicate with a nearby base station in order to send and receive calls

-  - Calls	are relayed from base stations to base stations as the cell phone moves.
+  - More specifically, calls are relayed from base station to base station as our cell phone moves

-  - This may influence the quality of our calls when our cell phones are far away from the nearest base station.
+  - This can influence the quality of our phone calls when our cell phones are far away from the nearest base station

 - The **ad hoc wireless network** instead relays messages via other devices in the network.